gmengler/USPresidents/README.md

 The user can go through the list of all U.S. Presidents.
 The User can search by term number, go to the next or previous president.

 ## Technology
-The application uses the MVC architecture using JSP and servlets.
+The application uses the MVC architecture with JSP and servlets.

 1. **The DAO:**
 The DAO (Data Access Object) reads the input from a file and catches an exception if you try to type in a president other than presidents 1-45